George Heriot: Goldsmith to the Crown

 Surviving bills for jewellery supplied to Anna of Denmark mostly date from 1605 to 1615, totalling around £40,000.
 Her servants Margaret Hartsyde and Dorothy Silking often dealt with him on her behalf.
 She often wore a miniature portrait of Isabella Clara Eugenia and Heriot mended its locket case twice.
+Heriot also supplied jewels to Prince Henry.

-Surviving pieces made by Heriot for Anne include a gold miniature case set with her initials in diamonds, now held by the Fitzwilliam Museum, which the queen may have gifted to her lady-in-waiting Anne Livingstone, and a pair of earrings which include the enamelled face of an African man, in a private collection.
-The earrings were itemised by Heriot in 1609 as "two pendants made as more's heads and all sett with diamonds price £70."
+Surviving pieces made for Anne of Denmark which can be attributed to Heriot include a gold miniature case set with her initials in diamonds, now held by the Fitzwilliam Museum, which the queen may have gifted to her lady-in-waiting Anne Livingstone, a drawing in the Heriot papers matches the monograms on the case.
+A pair of earrings fashioned with the enamelled face of an African man, now in a private collection, corresponds with earrings itemised by Heriot in 1609 as "two pendants made as more's heads and all sett with diamonds price £70."
 They may reflect her fascination with the representation of African people in the theatre, as in her Masque of Blackness.
-Heriot also supplied jewels to Prince Henry.

-After his wife Christian died, he returned to Edinburgh in 1609 to marry Alison Primrose, the daughter of James Primrose of Carington, the clerk to the Scottish Privy Council.
+After his wife Christian Marjoribanks died, George Heriot returned to Edinburgh in 1609 to marry Alison Primrose, the daughter of James Primrose of Carington, the clerk to the Scottish Privy Council.
 The marriage was short-lived, as Alison died in 1612, and childless.

 Heriot supplied a chain with 60 pieces each set with three small diamonds worth £250 to the king's favourite, the Earl of Somerset, which was returned to him in 1615 when the Earl was disgraced.

 Heriot, with the other royal jewellers Abraham Harderet, William Herrick and John Spilman, joined the funeral procession of Anna of Denmark in 1619.
+Heriot swore an oath that he had delivered jewels worth £63,000 to the Queen which were not found among her possessions.
+He had kept the "models" or designs.

 Heriot had a town house in the Strand and a country estate at Roehampton, and considerable property in Edinburgh.